aws/aws-cdk/packages/@aws-cdk/cx-api/FEATURE_FLAGS.md

 Introduced in **2.38.0**, recommended value `true`.

+### @aws-cdk/aws-ecs:disableExplicitDeploymentControllerForCircuitBreaker

+Avoid setting the "ECS" deployment controller when adding a circuit breaker (fix)

+Enable this feature flag to avoid setting the "ECS" deployment controller when adding a circuit breaker to an ECS Service, as this will trigger a full replacement which fails to deploy when using set service names.
+This does not change any behaviour as the default deployment controller when it is not defined is ECS.

+This is a feature flag as the new behavior provides a better default experience for the users.

+Introduced in **2.51.0**, recommended value `true`.

 ### @aws-cdk/aws-events:eventsTargetQueueSameAccount

 Event Rules may only push to encrypted SQS queues in the same account (fix)

 This flag applies to SQS Queues that are used as the target of event Rules.
-When enabled, only principals from the same account as the Queue can send messages.
+When enabled, only principals from the same account as the Rule can send messages.
 If a queue is unencrypted, this restriction will always apply, regardless of the value of this flag.

 Introduced in **2.51.0**, recommended value `true`.